gabrielamgelo/Music-Mental-Health-Analysis/README.md

 ### Where the median is significantly less than the overall median:

 ![Captura de tela 2025-01-19 154358](https://github.com/user-attachments/assets/0e3cbb7a-744b-4cfc-8445-30cccdde27a2)

-The results of this analysis do not suggest that these genres cause mental health issues or conditions to worsen or improve.
-Instead, they may indicate that participants who already exhibit higher median values for these conditions tend to prefer these genres more due to their mental state.
-For example, individuals with higher anxiety levels might be drawn to music with faster beats, while those experiencing depression might gravitate toward calmer music.
-It is important to note that showing a correlation does not equate to proving causation.

 To infer causation between music genres and mental health issues, we would require a much larger dataset, a broader range of variables, and more extensive research about the participants's lifestyles.
 However, we can clearly identify correlations between mental health conditions and the preferences for different genres of music.